Jiaming-Huang/GLP/README.md

 - `Gmax`: maximal number of groups to be classified
 - `nInit`: number of initializations
 - `bInit`: potential initial values, it is recommended to use IR estimates from individual LP-IV (`ind_LP.m`) as initial guess, but you can specify your own guess
-- `weight`: either string ('2SLS', 'IV') or user-supplied weights; it is recommended to use the inverse of the asymptotic variance from the individual LP-IV for group estimation, and then use identical weights to re-estimate IRs (see Supplementary Material S1.3 for more details)
+- `weight`: either string ('2SLS', 'IV') or user-supplied weights; it is recommended to use the inverse of the covariance matrix of moment conditions (averaged over h), i.e. the horizon-specific weights to account for noises in each horizons
-- `FE`: 1 - fixed effects (within estimator, demean)
+- `FE`: 1 - fixed effects (include a constant term in controls)
-- `inference`: 1 - large T (re-estimate using identical weights); 2 - fixed T (re-estimate using identical weights); 3 - large T (raw weights)
+- `inference`: 1 - large T; 2 - fixed T;

 It gives the following output:

 - `Gr_EST`: Group composition, N by Gmax matrix
 - `GIRF`: Group IRF, 1 by Gmax cell, with K by 1 by G by H coefs
 - `GSE`: Group standard errors, 1 by Gmax cell, with K by 1 by G by H SE
 - `OBJ`: minimized objective function for each Ghat, 1 by Gmax vector
-- `IC`: Group IRF, K by H by Gmax matrix
+- `IC`: IC: information criterion, 1 by Gmax vector

 **Note:** Notice that you can freely specify the set of variables of interest `reg.x` whose IRs are grouped and the set of nuisance variables `reg.c` whose IRs are unit-specific.
 Moreover, both x and c can be potentially endogenous, as long as we provide the corresponding instruments `reg.zx` and `reg.zc`.

 ## References

 Huang, J. (2021).
 Group Local Projections.

 McCracken, M. W., & Ng, S. (2016).
 FRED-MD: A monthly database for macroeconomic research.
 Journal of Business & Economic Statistics, 34(4), 574-589.